 Trees submitted as nominees for the Big Tree Registry must be measured with circumference in inches, and height and crown spread to the nearest foot.
 The total of these measurements is the points awarded to a particular tree.

-- Tree with a double stem that forks below 4½ feet above the ground, measure at the narrowest place below the fork.
+- Tree with a double stem that forks below 4½ feet above the ground—measure at the narrowest place below the fork.

-- Tree that has forks at ground level, measure the largest stem at 4½ feet.
+- Tree that has forks at ground level—measure the largest stem at 4½ feet.

-- When the base of a tree is "heaved" (tree roots exposed usually due to the effects of erosion, along with tree movement and growth patterns), the measuring point begins where the root mass ends and the tree trunk begins.
+- When the base of a tree is "heaved" (tree roots exposed usually due to the effects of erosion, along with tree movement and growth patterns)—the measuring point begins where the root mass ends and the tree trunk begins.

-- Tree growing on a slope, measure 4½ feet above the midpoint of the different ground levels.
+- Tree growing on a slope—measure 4½ feet above the midpoint of the different ground levels.

-- On a 12-inch ruler, mark the 1-inch and 10-inch lines with tape.
+- On a 12" ruler, mark the 1" and 10" lines with tape.